Hilton Head forum stresses importance of voting

-The University of South Carolina’s Beaufort-Bluffton campus hosted the event, which is sponsored by Historic Michelville Freedom Park.
+The University of South Carolina’s Beaufort-Bluffton campus hosted the event, which is sponsored by Historic Mitchelville Freedom Park.

 News 3’s Tina Tyus-Shaw served as a moderator alongside Dr. Sylvea Hollis from the National Park Service and South Carolina State Senator Katrina Shealy.